arielmission-space/PAOS/docs/source/intro.rst

 ------------
-`PAOS`, the Physical `Ariel` Optics Simulator, is an End-to-End physical optics propagation model of the `Ariel` Telescope and subsystems. `PAOS` was developed to demonstrate that even at wavelengths where it is not diffraction-limited (:math:`\lambda < 3.0 \ \textrm{micron}`) `Ariel` still delivers high quality data for scientific analysis.
+`PAOS`, the Physical `Ariel` Optics Simulator, is an End-to-End physical optics propagation model of the `Ariel` Telescope and subsystems. `PAOS` was developed to demonstrate that even at wavelengths where it is not diffraction-limited (:math:`\lambda < 3.0 \ \mu m`) `Ariel` still delivers high quality data for scientific analysis.

 Having a generic input system which mimics the Zemax OpticStudio :math:`^{©}` interface, `PAOS` allows any user expert in CAD modeling to simulate other optical systems, as well (see later in :ref:`Input system`).

-`PAOS` simulates the complex wavefront along the propagation axis, and the Point Spread Function (PSF) at the intermediate and focal planes.
+`PAOS` simulates the complex wavefront at each point along the propagation axis, and the Point Spread Function (PSF) at the principal and intermediate focal planes.
 To do so, `PAOS` implements the Paraxial theory described in `Lawrence et al., Applied Optics and Optical Engineering, Volume XI (1992) <https://ui.adsabs.harvard.edu/abs/1992aooe...11..125L>`_
 (see later in :ref:`ABCD description`). `PAOS` implements a paraxial ray-tracing (see :ref:`Ray tracing`) to estimate the projections of the physical apertures/obscurations, which is used to perform the propagation for an off-axis